canonical/brand-store-documentation/create-ubuntu-core-image.rst

 This section describes the details of Ubuntu Core image building against the ``{{CUSTOMER_DEVICEVIEW_NAME}}`` store.

-Ensure a Linux build environment (Ubuntu 24.04 or later) and tool for building images are available:
+Ensure a Linux LTS environment and tool for building images are both available:

 .. term::
     :input: sudo snap install ubuntu-image --classic